almostchristian/ConfigurationProcessor.DependencyInjection/README.md

 ```

 ### Supported string mappings
 Some .NET types can be mapped from a string in configuration.
-These additional mappings will not work in some binding scenarios.

 |.NET Type                   |Example Configuration|C# Equivalent                   |